Sank's Glossary of Linguistics

 EXOCENTRIC CONSTRUCTION

-(Syntax) An exocentric construction is a construction that does not contain any head element that is capable of being a syntactically adequate substitution for the whole construction.
+(Syntax) A construction that does not contain any head element that is capable of being a syntactically adequate substitution for the whole construction.

 Examples, in English: